Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTouchEvent-c.rst

 Enabling Touch Events
 ---------------------

 Touch events occur when pressing, releasing, or moving one or more touch points on a touch device (such as a touch-screen or track-pad).
-To receive touch events, widgets have to have the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents` attribute set and graphics items need to have the acceptTouchEvents attribute set to true.
+To receive touch events, widgets have to have the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents` attribute set and graphics items need to have the :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.setAcceptTouchEvents` attribute set to true.

-When using QAbstractScrollArea based widgets, you should enable the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents` attribute on the scroll area's viewport.
+When using :sip:ref:`~PyQt6.QtWidgets.QAbstractScrollArea` based widgets, you should enable the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_AcceptTouchEvents` attribute on the scroll area's :sip:ref:`~PyQt6.QtWidgets.QAbstractScrollArea.viewport`.

 Similarly to :sip:ref:`~PyQt6.QtGui.QMouseEvent`, Qt automatically grabs each touch point on the first press inside a widget, and the widget will receive all updates for the touch point until it is released.
 Note that it is possible for a widget to receive events for numerous touch points, and that multiple widgets may be receiving touch events at the same time.